 Bird, Kidd say don't look for OKC's Westbrook to slow down

-They know firsthand the all-around effort it takes to record a triple-double in the natural flow of the game, and they don't expect the high-energy Oklahoma City guard to back off down the stretch of the regular season.
-Westbrook is poised to become just the second player to average a triple-double for the season - Oscar Robertson did it during the 1961-62 season.
+In this Thursday, Feb.
+9, 2017, file photo, Oklahoma City Thunder guard Russell Westbrook grabs a rebound in front of Cleveland Cavaliers center Tristan Thompson during the first quarter of an NBA basketball game in Oklahoma City.
+Larry Bird and Jason Kidd know firsthand the all-around effort it takes to record a triple-double in the natural flow of the game, and they don't expect Westbrook to back off down the stretch of the regular season that resumes Thursday, Feb.
+23, 2017, after the All-Star break.

 Add your comments below